yasinzaii/BrainScape/BrainScape/ARDACA/README.md

 recordings.
 Out of the full set of words, 75 words were vocoded using a single channel with white noise as a carrier signal using jp_vocode.m from <http://github.com/jpeelle/jp_matlab>.
-These stimuli were used for an unintelligible baseline “noise” condition.
+These stimuli were used for an unintelligible baseline "noise" condition.
 The remaining 300 words were divided into 5 lists of 60 words, using MATCH software (Van Casteren and Davis, 2007), and were balanced for word frequency (as measured by the log of the Hyperspace Analogue to Language dataset;